sdc-china/IDA-doc/_posts/2018-05-07-snapshot-comparison-snapshot-merge-report.md

 ![][merge-report-menu-delete]{:width="40%"}

-IDA provides filter button.
-The user can filter the artifact by **Change Type/Artifact Type/Properties**.
+IDA provides a filter button.
+The user can filter the artifacts by **Change Type/Artifact Type/Properties**.

 ![][merge-report-menu-filter]{:width="60%"}

 ## Artifact Comparison Report

-Click the item in artifacts menu, the artifact comparison report will changed base on the clicked artifact.
+Click the item in the artifacts menu, and the artifact comparison report will change based on the clicked artifact.

 ![][merge-report-artifact-report]

 On top of the report is the basic information.
 The title displays the type and name of this artifact, below is the tip snapshot and source snapshot information.

 ![][merge-report-artifact-report-top]

 # Script Merge

-In latest version, the IDA support updated Script merge in Service Flow/Human Service/Process.
+In the latest version, IDA supports script merging in Service Flow/Human Service/Process.

 ## Script Editor

-If the script can be merged, there will be three buttons on the panel right.
+If the script can be merged, there will be three buttons on the panel on the right.

 ![][merge-report-script-all-buttons]

-Click the ![][merge-report-script-left-arrow]{:width="5%"} icon, the right line will overwrite the left line.
+Click the ![][merge-report-script-left-arrow]{:width="5%"} icon, and the right line will overwrite the left line.

 ![][merge-report-script-left-arrow-click]

-Click the ![][merge-report-script-overwrite]{:width="10%"} button, the whole left script content will be overwritten by right script content.
+Click the ![][merge-report-script-overwrite]{:width="10%"} button, and the whole left script content will be overwritten by the right script content.

 ![][merge-report-script-overwrite-click]

-Click the ![][merge-report-script-reload]{:width="10%"} button, the left script content will be reloaded as the tip(original snapshot) version.
+Click the ![][merge-report-script-reload]{:width="10%"} button, and the left script content will be reloaded as the tip (original snapshot) version.

 ![][merge-report-script-reload-click]

-Click the ![][merge-report-script-edit]{:width="7%"} button, the Script Edit modal will show, the user can edit the script.
+Click the ![][merge-report-script-edit]{:width="7%"} button, and the Script Edit modal will show, allowing the user to edit the script.

 ![][merge-report-script-edit-click]{:width="60%"}

-If pushed, there will be a button on the panel right.
+If pushed, there will be a button on the panel on the right.

 ![][merge-report-script-pushed-buttons]

-Click the ![][merge-report-script-original]{:width="10%"} button, the Original Script modal will show, the user can check the original script.
+Click the ![][merge-report-script-original]{:width="10%"} button, and the Original Script modal will show, allowing the user to check the original script.

 ![][merge-report-script-original-click]{:width="60%"}

 ## Push and Revert

-Click the ![][merge-report-artifact-report-push]{:width="10%"} button, an alert window will show as below, click **OK** and all the changes in this artifact will pushed to the BAW server.
+Click the ![][merge-report-artifact-report-push]{:width="10%"} button, and an alert window will show as below.
+Click **OK**, and all the changes in this artifact will be pushed to the BAW server.

 ![][merge-report-artifact-report-push-alert]{:width="60%"}

-After pushed successfully, the ![][merge-report-artifact-report-revert]{:width="10%"} button will show.
-Click the ![][merge-report-artifact-report-revert]{:width="10%"} button, an alert window will show as below, click **OK** and all the changes will be reverted.
+After pushing successfully, the ![][merge-report-artifact-report-revert]{:width="10%"} button will show.
+Click the ![][merge-report-artifact-report-revert]{:width="10%"} button, and an alert window will show as below.
+Click **OK**, and all the changes will be reverted.

 ![][merge-report-artifact-report-revert-alert]{:width="60%"}

 [merge-report-overview]: ../images/snapshot-comparison/merge-report-overview.png
 [merge-report-menu-add]: ../images/snapshot-comparison/merge-report-menu-add.png